 - Applications that need to be connected across private clouds, public clouds or no cloud

-Solace PubSub+ message brokers—set up as any combination of software, hardware or cloud—give you an enterprise-grade digital backbone because they support the key features listed below.
+Solace PubSub+ event brokers—set up as any combination of software, hardware or cloud—give you an enterprise-grade digital backbone because they support the key features listed below.
 The goal of this page is to quickly introduce developers to these features so you can use them to create great applications.

-- Support for all of the most popular cloud environments, public and private, IaaS and Paas, which combined with support for legacy non-cloud environments offers the only unified solution for hybrid cloud data movement
+- Support for all of the most popular cloud environments, public and private, IaaS and PaaS, which combined with support for legacy non-cloud environments offers the only unified solution for hybrid cloud data movement

 - Support for many different transports and protocols; making Solace PubSub+ message brokers ideal data distribution platforms to connect to any application